Research and Evidence

 Ethnically Inclusive Research Practices

 The PhD project, ‘The Missing Voices in Health Research: An ethnographic exploration of inclusive public involvement in research, with and for, global ethnic majority women’, funded by Robert Gordon University, supports the HDRC Aberdeen by addressing the underrepresentation of Global Ethnic Majority (GEM) women in health research through an ethnographic exploration of inclusive public involvement.
 It focuses on identifying both the challenges faced by stakeholders in implementing inclusive practices and the successful cultural frameworks that facilitate engagement with marginalised groups.
 A Public Advisory Group, representing all major ethnic communities in Aberdeen, alongside a Reference Group of local policymakers and third-sector professionals, has been established and will guide the research to ensure both community and professional involvement at every stage from initial scoping review through to dissemination of findings.
 The expected impact includes enhanced representation of GEM women in research, informed policy recommendations, and strengthened public involvement practices, contributing to systemic change in health determinants research inclusion.
+In addition, a dedicated workshop session was hosted at our Conference in November 2024 to share findings to the attendees.
+The outputs of this workshop will be compiled in our Conference Report in due course.

 Food Sustainability